 In compliance with Minnesota Statutes Section 69.50, the Office of the State Auditor performs auditing functions for the Association.
 As part of its audit, the Office of the State Auditor will issue a management and compliance letter covering its review of the Association's system of internal control and compliance with applicable legal provisions.
 This letter will in no way modify or affect this report.
-The Financial Section of this report was provided from the 2005 audit of the Association's financial statements as audited by the Office of the State Auditor.
-I think you will see that it continues to provide the reader with the necessary information and substance to give you an accurate sagacity of the Association's financial condition.
-If you so desire, a complete audit is available upon request to the Association Offices Monday - Friday, 8:00 a.m. -4:00 p.m.
+The Financial Section of this report was provided from the 2006 audit of the Association's financial statements as audited by the Office of the State Auditor.
+I think you will see that it continues to provide the reader with the necessary information and substance to give you an accurate interpretation of the Association's financial condition.
+If you so desire, a complete audit is available upon request to the Association Offices Monday - Friday, 8:00 a.m. - 4:00 p.m.

 Once again, this year's audit questioned some of our long-standing methods for calculating certain benefits.
 We feel these methods have stood the test of time and should remain standing.
 It is our opinion that if the City, Country, and the World in general weren't experiencing difficult financial times some of these issues would have never been addressed, or even questioned.
-They haven't been questioned for over 11 years.
-Why now all of a sudden during difficult times?
+They have not been questioned for over 11 years.
+Why now during difficult times?
+I believe we all know the answer to that question.